Working in the US

 UK qualifications are generally well recognised around the world, but check with the employer or the relevant professional body prior to applying for work.

-- Fins.com – finance, technology and IT jobs
+- Dice.com – IT and technical jobs

 - University Jobs – advertises university jobs